Fish factory: Factory processing

-Fish factories are facilities in which fish processing is performed to produce a variety of seafood products.
-Fish processing is the preparation of seafood goods in which the desired parts of a fish are separated from the undesired parts which are often unsuitable for human consumption.
-Fish factories process a variety of fish, the preparations required for processing fish are determined by the species and quality of the fish in addition to the desired product; each species requires specific methods of processing to ensure consumer safety and product quality.
-There are many aspects to the production of seafood goods in fish factories: sourcing, possessing, packaging, storage and transporting; every step of the prosses ensures the quality of the seafood and adds value to the final product.
+A variety of seafood is processed in fish factories to produce a variety of seafood products: the desired parts of a fish (or other sea creature) are separated from the undesired parts, which are often unsuitable for human consumption.
+The details of the process vary according to the species and quality of the fish as well as the desired product; each species requires specific methods of processing to ensure consumer safety and product quality.
+There are many aspects to the process: sourcing, possessing, packaging, storage and transporting; every step ensures the quality of the seafood and adds value to the final product.

-Fish factories are highly selective when sourcing fish for processing as different species have different percentages of fats, bone, mass, and other desired components making them better suited for certain products.
-After fish are processed they are then prepared and packaged for consumers and retailers.
-The packaging of the final product makes it more appealing to consumers and serves to make storage and transportation convenient; packaging prevents leakage, odder and contamination thus increasing marketability and the overall value of the product.
+Fish factories are highly selective when sourcing fish for processing, as different species have different percentages of fats, bone, mass, and other desired components, making them better suited for certain products.
+After fish are processed, they are prepared and packaged for consumers and retailers.
+The packaging of the final product makes it more appealing to consumers and helps with storage and transportation; packaging prevents leakage, odor and contamination, thus increasing marketability and the overall value of the product.
 The highly perishable nature of seafood requires the refrigerated transportation of fresh fish and of the final product to and from fish factories to ensure product quality.

 Facilities

 Appearance

 Fish factories are indoor facilities that are temperature regulated, well ventilated, and often have multiple points of drainage.
-In most countries the interiors of fish factories are white or light colored, water resistant and have tall ceilings that increase capacity and accommodate for machinery.
-In fish factories processing is separated into different stations which are most commonly divided into separate rooms or individual areas.
+In most countries the interiors of fish factories are white or light colored, water resistant, have tall ceilings that increase capacity, and accommodate machinery.
+There are different processing stations, typically in separate rooms or individual areas.
 Cold storage areas and cooking areas are separated from other stations as they require independent temperature regulation.
-Some of the equipment that can be commonly found in fish factories are metal tables, wash basins, trays, buckets, crates, water hoses, conveyor belts, and other tools used for manual processing.
-Large machinery and water tanks are commonly found in larger facilities that can accommodate for their size.
-Fish factories can consists of multiple buildings that can be interconnected or located in close proximity to each other.
-The facilities in fish factories can be separated into the main factory, storage facilities, loading areas, entrance and parking areas.
-Generally, factories are constructed as rectangular buildings as they maximize the usage of available space.
-Additionally, if the factory is located near a shore, they may have a private docking area.
+Equipment includes metal tables, wash basins, trays, buckets, crates, water hoses, conveyor belts, and other tools used for manual processing.
+Large machinery and water tanks are commonly found in larger facilities that can make use of their size.
+There may be multiple buildings, either interconnected or located close together.
+In addition to the main factory building(s), there may be storage facilities, loading areas, entrance and parking areas.
+If the factory is near a shore, it may also have a private docking area.